-Research Publications on Chaste Tree for PMS
+Research Publications on Chaste Tree for PMS and Menopause

 Treatment for the premenstrual syndrome with agnus castus fruit extract: prospective, randomised, placebo controlled study; BMJ, 2001; Link